 You can fill these weights with sand or water and they will add an extra 12kg or 8kg of weight respectively, to hold the frame legs down.

-Should you use these on holiday, it’s better to fill with sand when you arrive at the beach.
-If you’re camping you could fill with soil.
+Should you use these on holiday, you can fill them with sand when you arrive at the beach or if you’re camping you could fill them with soil.